linapau/shallow-waters/README.md

 PURPOSE: Replicate the results obtained in:

-The Seasonal Upwelling in the Gulf of Guinea Due to Remote Forcing Journal of Physical Oceanography, Vol. 8, 1050-1060 1978 by David Adamec and James J. O'Brien
+David Adamec and James J. O'Brien (1978).
+The Seasonal Upwelling in the Gulf of Guinea Due to Remote Forcing Journal of Physical Oceanography, Vol. 8, 1050-1060.

 for the course Numerical Modeling of the Atmosphere of the bachelor in Atmospheric Sciences - University of the Republic (Uruguay).